 Consider writing down as many personal anecdotes as you can, and keep them in a symptom journal.
 Do you suffer from chest pain or shortness of breath when you think about your disability?
 These stress-related symptoms are equally relevant to supporting your case!
 Be sure to prepare those so you can better illustrate how heart disease limits your ability to work.

 You May Qualify for Legal Assistance

 Applying for disability benefits is difficult enough, but you don’t have to go through this alone.
-Having a Social Security attorney file your claim paperwork doubles your odds for benefit approval right away.
-Most people who qualify for legal assistance receive $10,000 in lump-sum backpay as well as monthly benefits.
+Having a Social Security attorney file your claim paperwork nearly triples your odds for benefit approval.
+Most people who qualify for legal assistance receive $12,000 in lump-sum backpay as well as monthly benefits.
 Those who apply on their own without a lawyer typically wait 18-24 months for their first payment, if approved.
 However, the SSA denies 65% of all claims filed every year, on average.

 All disability attorneys work on contingency.
 That means you owe $0 for legal assistance if the SSA won’t approve your claim.
 And if you do win benefits, then you’ll only pay a small, one-time fee.